 If you can’t remortgage, it doesn’t mean you’ll lose your home.
 When a fixed rate ends, you’ll normally be moved to your lender’s standard variable rate (SVR).
 This is likely to be higher, so your payments will be more.
 If you can’t afford your new payment, talk to your mortgage lender.
 It might allow you to extend the term of your mortgage, which will mean cheaper monthly payments.

-We can connect you with our panel of mortgage lenders – for free.
+We can connect you with our approved mortgage adviser.
+They can explore your mortgage options and can advise you based on your circumstances.
 You may be able to find a deal that suits you better than with your current lender.
 Get a mortgage quote below.

 Trussle is offering fee-free advice and have access to over 12,000 deals from 90 lenders!